-2 ng mandatory reporting that are in place at the school.
+I understand the rules regarding mandatory reporting that are in place at the School.
 I agree to maintain an environment in my home and at private events that is free from abuse and neglect, for my own children and any other children with whom I may interact.

+Name:

+Signature:

-Name: Signature: Date:
+Date: